informix/informix-db-examples/java/src/main/java/smartTriggers/README.md

 ## Running the demo

-* You must change the JDBC URL in the `src/main/java/SmartTrigger.java` file to match your Informix server.
+* You must pass in the JDBC URL as the first argument to the program.
-* You can build the demo with `> ./gradlew`
-* You can then run the demo with `./build/install/smart-trigger/bin/smart-trigger`
+* `> java -cp build/libs/informix-examples-java.jar smartTriggers.SmartTrigger "{connection-url}"`